-The primary goal of an account-based marketing (ABM) program is to activate in-market accounts through unified sales and marketing efforts.
 This means eliminating the ineffective cold calling of days past and moving toward a more informed and sophisticated outbound approach.
-The shift in strategy affects everyone on a go-to-market (GTM) team.
-It especially changes the role of a traditional business development representative (BDR) or, in some cases, a sales development representative (SDR).
+The shift in go-to-market strategy affects everyone on the revenue team, especially BDRs.

-Regardless of the acronym you use, BDRs/SDRs play a critical role in an ABM program regarding team alignment and accelerating valuable pipeline generation.
-The following post digs into what modern BDRs need to know about account-based marketing and how to best align with this GTM strategy to create results.
+BDRs play a critical role in an ABM program regarding team alignment and accelerating valuable pipeline generation.
+By driving targeted engagement, personalization, and alignment, BDRs ensure that your ABM initiatives are effective and impactful.
+The following post digs into what modern BDRs need to know about account-based marketing and how to best align with this GTM strategy to drive results.

 Why BDRs Should Care About ABM